-Lycra Garments (for Children) Category: (IFR / Prior Approval / Monitored Approval) Prior Approval Local or National EBI (Evidence Based Interventions) Policy: Local interventions) Policy:
+Large Comments (for Oblidges) Category: (IFR / Prior Approval / Monitored Approval) Prior Approval Lycra Garments (for Children) Local or National EBI (Evidence Based Interventions) Policy: Local

-The limited data which is inconclusive suggests that wearing Lycra garments may improve stability, movement and function in some children with cerebral palsy in the short term, but are not conclusive.
+The limited data which is inconclusive suggests that wearing Lycra garments may improve stability, movement, and function in some children with cerebral palsy in the short term but are not conclusive.
 The limitations of the evidence make it difficult to characterise whether there are patient groups that may benefit more than others and which if any benefits are sustained in the long term.